fenago/tableau-intermediate/lab-guides/md/Lab_7.md

 #### Getting ready

-For this recipe, we will need all the sheets that we have[]{#id324917629 .indexterm} made so far:
+For this recipe, we will need all the sheets that we have made so far:
 -   `Awareness`
 -   `Recycling`
 -   `Aware but not recycling`